 End of the Day

 As previously stated, our services will end an hour earlier than normal.
-Please let me know as soon as possible for those who urgently need to go home after.
-For the employees who will be staying, we plan on having a get-together back at the office which ends at 7:00 pm.
+After returning to the office, we will be having a get-together which ends at 7:00 pm.
 Pizza will be provided, and attendance is encouraged.
 This is meant to be a time to enjoy ourselves, so let us all do exactly that.

 Thank you all for reading this.